20 Commonly Held Myths About Sales Tax

 You are responsible for collecting and reporting sales tax for every jurisdiction you operate in at the correct tax rate.
 You thought it would be so easy….

 14. I just opened my new business and I am not sure how much sales tax I should charge.
 Should I just search for a rate online?

 NO!!!
 Unfortunately many online sources have incorrect or outdated tax rates.
 The definitive and final answer when it comes to tax rates is the State Department of Revenue and a list of links can be found HERE under the STATES tab.

 15. I only have to charge sales tax on products, not services right?

 Whether you have to apply sales tax to products and services differs state by state and in some cases city by city.
 For the definitive answer on what is and what isn’t taxable, consult your State department of revenue.

 16. Grubhub and Ubereats only pay me 70% of the cost of each order, so I only have to pay sales tax on the amount they pay me.

-No, you are responsible for paying sales tax on 100% of the cost of the order.
+No, this is one of the first things a State sales tax auditor will look.
+You are responsible for paying sales tax on 100% of the cost of the order.
 Third party apps like Grubhub and Ubereats collect sales tax on the total sale and send all of that sales tax to you to remit to the state.
 If you are in FL, GA, MI, UT, VA the apps pay the sales tax for you.
 To learn more about this click HERE……

 17. How do I not pay sales tax on cash sales?